MonsieurShann/My1stRepo/README.md

 # My1stRepo
-This is my 1st repo and won't contain much, just to train with je suis sur la branche develop
+This is my 1st repo and won't contain much, just to train with je suis sur la branche develop, coucou tout le monde